sockykali/DirGrep/README.md

 ## Description

-DirGrep is a Bash script designed to simplify the process of directory fuzzing and keyword searching within a specified domain.
+DirGrep is a Bash script designed to simplify and combine the process of directory fuzzing and keyword searching within a specified domain.
 It leverages Gobuster for directory fuzzing and curl for sending HTTP requests.

+Can be useful in CTFs searching for keywords on a domain, or searching for statements that could represent a vulnerability on the domain you're scanning

 ## Features